Introduction

-Tekst is a collaborative, web-based research platform for aligning, displaying, linking, exploring, and enriching resources on natural language texts (and more).
+Tekst is a collaborative, web-based research platform for aligning, displaying, linking, exploring, and enriching resources on natural language texts.
 It is developed within the scope of the VedaWeb 2.0 research project, where it constitutes the technical basis of the VedaWeb research platform.

 Use cases